Robust Elicitable Functionals: Multivariate robust elicitability functional

 The insurance losses $(X_1, X_2, X_3)$ have marginal distributions described in \Cref{tab: ex: reinsurance} and are dependent through a $t$-copula with 4 degrees of freedom and correlation matrix

 \Cref{fig:reinsurance_density} displays the histogram of the total reinsurance losses $Y$, stemming from $n = 100,000$ samples, and the estimated baseline $\VaR_\alpha(Y)$ and $\ES_\alpha(Y)$ for $\alpha = 0.9,\; 0.975$.
 A smoothed kernel density is displayed as an approximation of the density.
-In the simulate dataset, the reinsurer's losses are bounded by the sum of the insurers' limit, and the maximal loss for the reinsurer is $448.15$.
+In the simulated dataset, the reinsurer's losses are bounded by the sum of the insurers' limit, and the maximal loss for the reinsurer is $448.15$.
+The baseline/empirical $\VaR$s are found to be 86.01 and 109.72 and the baseline/empirical $\ES$s are 117.40 and 138.13, for $\alpha = 90\%, \, 97.5\%$ respectively.

 Next, we generate a sample of size $n = 10,000$ of reinsurance losses, and scale the losses by a factor of $0.01$.
 We are able to perform this scaling by using a $b$-homogeneous scoring function for the pair $(\VaR_\alpha, \ES_\alpha)$ and the homogeneity property from \Cref{prop: kproperties}.

-For this sample, we calculate the robust $\VaR$, displayed in the left panel, and $\ES$, in the right panel, for each $\alpha = 0.9, 0.975$ and for each $\ep = 0.6, 0.7, 0.8, 0.9$.
-We do this $N = 100$ times to illustrate the density of the robust $\VaR$ and $\ES$.
-To handle quantile-crossing, we reject loss samples that result in $\VaR_\alpha > \ES_\alpha$ for any $\ep = 0.6, 0.7, 0.8, 0.9$, $\alpha = 0.9, 0.975$. \Cref{fig:reinsurance_var_es} displays violin diagrams for the robust VaR and ES, for the different $\ep$'s and $\alpha$'s.
-We find that the robust VaR and ES are ordered in $\ep$, mirroring the behaviour of the one-dimensional REFs.
-We also observe that the variance of the robust VaR is significantly smaller than that of the robust ES.
+For this sample, we calculate the joint REF $(\VaR, \ES)$.
+We do this $N = 100$ times to illustrate the density of the joint REF $\VaR$ and $\ES$.
+To handle quantile-crossing, we reject loss samples that result in $\VaR_\alpha > \ES_\alpha$ for any $\ep = 0.6, 0.7, 0.8, 0.9$, $\alpha = 0.9, 0.975$. \Cref{fig:reinsurance_var_es} displays violin diagrams for the joint REF VaR and ES, for the different $\ep$'s and $\alpha$'s.
+We find that the joint REF VaR and ES are ordered in $\ep$, mirroring the behaviour of the one-dimensional REFs.
+We also observe that the variance of the REF VaR is significantly smaller than that of the REF ES when found jointly.